理由(=riyuu):How to make excuses & explain reasons in Japanese (Request Lesson)

 Ex.3) 「どうして彼と別れたの?」

-=(I told you already) ‘Cause it was no longer fun to be with him!
+= (I told you already) ‘Cause being with him was no longer fun!

 Ex.
 4) だからあなたと買い物に行くのは嫌なの! (female talk)